 The Indigo Project

 In the last fifty years, we have seen the demise of 90% of the big fish, 50% of the coral reefs, and the rise of ocean acidification, desertification and dead zones.
-While these effects on marine fauna can be readily seen, measured and monitored, the biggest threat is to the most important lifeforms in the ocean: the marine microbiome.
+While these effects on marine fauna can be readily seen, measured and monitored, the biggest threat is to the most important lifeforms in the ocean – the marine microbiome - which forms the backbone of the food chain.

-On a changing planet, the fate of the most important life support system we have is mostly unknown.
+On a changing planet, its fate is mostly unknown.

 The marine microbiome is made up very small plankton that collectively fix more carbon than the Amazon rain forest, provide half of the oxygen that we breathe, and provides the very base of the food web.